wayne-wu/webgpu-crowd-simulation/README.md

 2. Run `npm i`
 3. Build with `npm run-script build`
 4. Start with `npm start`
-5. Must view using Google Chrome Canary
+5. Must view using Google Chrome Canary or Chrome Developer
 6. Be sure to `--enable-unsafe-webgpu` in the Chrome Settings

 References